adnanian/adnanian/README.md

 🔭 I'm currently freelancing and collaborating with others on various projects.

-🌱 I'm currently learning TypeScript and perfecting my CSS, as well as researching a variety of topics such as DevOps and technical writing.
+🌱 I'm currently learning React Native and System Design, as well as researching a variety of topics such as DevOps and technical writing.

 ⚡ I'm also passionate about the Arabic language (specifically Fusha or Classical/Modern Standard).